Endometriosis Risk Factors

 - A family member (mother, aunt, sister) with endometriosis

-- A health problem that prevents normal passage of menstrual blood flow
+- A health problem that prevents the normal passage of menstrual blood flow

 - Damage to cells in the pelvis from an infection